paleopresto/paleorec/docs/source/training/train_lstm.rst

     optimizer : Optimizing function instance
         Optimizer used for the neural network.

+**print_save_loss_curve(loss_value_list, chain):**

+    Method to save the plot for the training loss curve.

+    Parameters:

+    loss_value_list : list
+        List with the training loss values.

+    chain : str
+        To differentiate between the proxyObservationTypeUnits chain from the proxyObservationType & interpretation/variable chain.

+    Returns:
+    None.

 **train_RNN(int_to_vocab, vocab_to_int, n_vocab, in_text, out_text, seq_size, for_units = False):**

     Method to train an lstm model on in_text and out_text.